twhiston/tw.gl.repl/README.md

 }
 ```

+See the `examples/custom-formatter/user-repl.js` for a working example.

+##### Attaching functions directly

 Alternatively if, for some reason, you want to configure it in code rather than
-with json you could attach the function directly
+with json you could attach the function directly.

 ```javascript
 //i.repl.kp.attachFunctions(id: string, keyCode: number, funcs: Array<KeyProcessor>)